-DAY 2: Hop-on Hop-off bus tour, St. Paul’s Cathedral and Shakespeare’s Globe.
+DAY 2: Hop-on Hop-off bus tour, St. Paul’s Cathedral, Shakespeare’s Globe and Thames River cruise.

-With the London Explorer Pass the number of days doesn’t really matter, but you need to know the number of attractions you want to visit.
-Let’s suppose you want to visit the London Eye, take a bus tour, a Thames River cruise, visit Tower Bridge, St Paul’s Cathedral, Westminster Abbey, and Churchill’s War Rooms.
+With the Explorer Pass the number of days doesn’t really matter, but you need to know the number of attractions you want to visit.
+Let’s suppose you want to visit the Tower of London, The Shard, take a bus tour, a Thames River cruise, visit Tower Bridge, St Paul’s Cathedral and Westminster Abbey.
 We have 7 attractions in total.

 As you can see the London Explorer Pass also saves you money.
 The savings are smaller because I’ve included less activities and I didn’t selected the most expensive ones.
-My recommendation is that if you decide to buy the London Explorer Pass, you use it for the most expensive attractions.
-This is the best way to make the London Explorer Pass worth it.
+My recommendation is that if you decide to buy the Explorer Pass, you use it for the most expensive attractions.
+This is the best way to make the pass worth it.

-Should you buy the London Pass or London Explorer Pass?
+Should you buy the London Pass or Explorer Pass?